 Now, I’m not weird about germs or anything.
 I know humans have strong immune systems.
 I share food with my friends, no problem.
-But, I didn’t think I wanted to drink from a jug that had who knew how many people’s germs on it/in it/around it.
-I decided to just forego water.
-Around the turnaround, there was a station that still had cups.
+But, I didn’t think I wanted to drink from a jug that had who knew how many people’s germs on/in/around it.
+I decided to just forgo water – until around the turnaround, there was a station that still had cups.
 Yee haw!

 At every drink station I passed, I thought, “Maybe the next one will have a drink with electrolytes.”
 Nope.
 Next one?
 Nope.
 Next one?
 There never seemed to be any electrolytes to be found.

 As the sun came up and started beating down on us, and as we kept traveling up an incline, I really wanted to start shouting, “Will sing and dance for Gatorade!”
 Maybe, just maybe, a spectator would throw me some.

 I didn’t actually start doing showtunes for Gatorade.
 (And there weren’t all that many spectators, anyway.)
 At one drink station, I did see a teensy amount of pink in the bottom of a jug.

 Oh my goodness, they have a drink with electrolytes after all!
 But, judging by the free-for-all everyone had been having with the water (It was like the Hunger Games out there!) – I decided against drinking it.

 For once, I actually had a debit card with me out on the course.
 There had been a lot of conflicting information about bag check for this race.

 It was happening.
 It wasn’t happening.
 Back and forth from different information sources on different days.
 I took the safe route and brought basically nothing extra with me, except my debit card, which I shoved in the back of my phone case.